-1. Shock Absorption
+2. Treadmills Offer Shock Absorption

 Softer surfaces typically create more shock absorption and are easier on your body - joints, muscles, ligaments, and bone.
 Not all surfaces were created equal.

 Asphalt (or black top) is much easier on the joints than the lighter cement of the sidewalks.
 But even then, grass, track, or dirt surfaces will be even kinder than asphalt.

-2. Surface Predictability
+3. Treadmills Enable Surface Predictability

-With a treadmill you get the predictability of your surface that outdoor running doesn’t allow.
-When you’re outdoors there’s elements which you just can’t predict - hopping over a curb, dodging some dog poop, or perhaps passing another person on the path.
+With a treadmill, you get the predictability of your surface that outdoor running doesn’t allow.
+When you’re outdoors, there are elements that you just can’t predict - hopping over a curb, dodging some dog poop, or perhaps passing another person on the path.

 If you’re someone recovering from an injury, running amongst uneven surfaces and performing unpredictable lateral movements is less than ideal if presented into recovery training too soon.
 This is where the predictability of a treadmill can come as an advantage.

-For this reason, I wouldn’t suggest running on a treadmill everyday unless you have an injury.
+For this reason, I wouldn’t suggest running on a treadmill every day unless you have an injury.
 However, having the option a few times a week to run on a softer surface can benefit any runner’s program.

 There are a few factors that come into play when I think of environmental stress during outdoor running vs running on treadmills.
 Sun damage is a big one, and now that knowledge of skin cancer is becoming more widespread - concern for skin health is increasing.
 Which is great!

 Another environmental factor that can greatly impact a runner’s workout is air quality.
 Depending on where you live, some may experience this more than others.
 But here in Southern California, with our frequency of fires and smog combined, our air quality is often deemed unsafe.

-Finally, many people don’t realize that on colder days car exhaust hovers lower to the ground for longer than on warmer days.
-It’s funny because as a runner myself I always get excited about those cooler days, a little easier on the body, and maybe I don’t have to wake up as early to beat the heat.
+Finally, many people don’t realize that on colder days, car exhaust hovers lower to the ground for longer than on warmer days.
+It’s funny because as a runner myself, I always get excited about those cooler days, a little easier on the body, and maybe I don’t have to wake up as early to beat the heat.

 Finally, running on a treadmill is incredibly efficient!
 As fun as it sounds, most of us are just too busy for a two-hour running exploration.
 If you’re a busy person - with friends, family, and work keeping you going - a treadmill is an incredibly time efficient option that’s predictable and reliable.

-Get your workout in quick and don’t miss a beat!
-As you can see treadmill’s can provide a serious advantage to any running routine.
+Get your workout in quick, and don’t miss a beat!
+As you can see, treadmills can provide a serious be to any running routine.
 Life, weather, and conditions are unpredictable, but with access to a treadmill it’s easy to stay on track.